 The Fullhurst Community College Governing Body have the responsibility for raising standards through setting a clear strategic vision and ensuring accountability, monitoring and evaluation of the college's performance.
-If you would like to find out more about the Governing Body, please contact the college 0116 282 4326 or via email at firstname.lastname@example.org.
+If you would like to find out more about the Governing Body or would like to contact the Chair of Governors, please call main reception on 0116 282 4326 or email firstname.lastname@example.org.

 Please download the Fullhurst Community College Governing Body Membership for more information regarding the structure of the Governing Body.